 - Customization: Most hosted sites offer a great deal of customization, which gives you the chance to design your own space on the Internet; this is ideal for businesses that want to make a strong brand impression and grow their sites without limitations

-- Security: The vast majority of hosting providers offer site security (SSL certificates), which not only improves search rankings but encrypts users’ sensitive data; this is a must for ecommerce stores or any business that works with private, delicate information
+- Security: The vast majority of hosting providers offer site security (an SSL certificate), which not only improves search rankings but encrypts users’ sensitive data; this is a must for ecommerce stores or any business that works with private, delicate information

 Here are the cons of hosting your own website:

 - Complexity: For many non-tech-savvy business owners, hosting their own site can seem daunting; the setup process alone can take a long time, and learning the ins and outs of hosting providers and CMS platforms can be very time-consuming

 - Maintenance: With your own hosting comes the responsibility of maintaining your site; if there are theme or plug-in updates, you often have to install them manually; also, if your company information changes regularly, it can be a hassle to keep it update on your site

 - Cost: Websites can be relatively inexpensive to start but hosting and add-ons can get expensive, especially if you choose premium themes and plug-ins; while this cost might be worth it for some business owners, others will find the return on investment (ROI) not worth it in the long run

 For bloggers that don’t need a professional appearance or security options to accept online payments, using a free subdomain may be a good way to go.
 However, if you want a credible business website that is customized to your brand and protects your customers’ data, it’s best to go with a hosted website.

 A web host is a company that offers website owners the storage and technology to store their website files and make them viewable to their website visitors.
 Some of the most popular web hosting providers for small businesses include Bluehost, HostGator, and 1&1 IONOS.